 The First National Bank Of Saint Paul

-The First National Bank Of Saint Paul in Nebraska printed $57,080 dollars worth of national currency.
-A production number that low doesn’t save room for many survivors.
-Currency from this bank will be rare.
-This national bank opened in 1884 and stopped printing money in 1898, which equals a 15 year printing period.
-That is actually quite brief in terms of bank existence.
-During its life, The First National Bank Of Saint Paul issued 1 single type and denomination of national currency We have examples of the types listed below.
+The First National Bank Of Saint Paul in Minnesota printed $14,122,220 dollars worth of national currency.
+Once a bank issues that much money there really isn’t much room for rare issues.
+However, there are certainly exceptions to every rule.
+This national bank opened in 1864 and stopped printing money in 1935, which equals a 72 year printing period.
+That is considering a long operation period for a national bank.
+During its life, The First National Bank Of Saint Paul issued 19 different types and denominations of national currency.
+We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Saint Paul was located in Howard County.
-It was assigned charter number 3126.
+For the record, The First National Bank Of Saint Paul was located in Ramsey County.
+It was assigned charter number 203.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Saint Paul in Nebraska printed 2,854 sheets of $5 1882 brown back national bank notes.
-That it is not an exceptionally low number of sheets.
-However, you have to remember that we are talking about bank notes printed before 1902.
-Even a large print number could have a very low survival rate.
+The First National Bank Of Saint Paul also printed 7,017 sheets of $5 1882 brown back national bank notes.
+A print range between 5,000 and 10,000 suggests that there should be at least a couple of notes known to exist.
 You can take the total number of sheets printed and multiply that number by four to get the exact number of 1882 $5 brown back bank notes this bank issued.
 Each note has a portrait of James Garfield on the left hand side of the bill.
 These are very popular with collectors because they have different text layouts.
 Some notes are worth as little as a few hundred dollars, but most are worth a good deal more.

 Series of 1882 $5 Brown Back